Track public market commentary

 Showcase grid

-Showing 24 structured records from 43 matching public YouTube showcases.
+Showing 12 primary or secondary records from 23 matching public YouTube showcases.

 In this Prof G Markets livestream, Aswath Damodaran discusses the AI boom, market resilience, geopolitical risk, and sky-high private-market valuations.
 He warns that the current wave of AI investment is more deeply tied to the macroeconomy than the dot-com era, meaning a correction could spread beyond tech and create a longer economic hangover.
 The excerpt also explores why markets have stayed resilient despite conflict, how earnings forecasts are holding up, and what really justifies trillion-dollar valuations for companies like Anthropic and SpaceX.